sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-15-hashmap-hashset-frequency-pattern.md

   caption: Constant-Time Lookups for Linear-Time Solutions
   show_overlay_excerpt: false
 ---

-## HashMap and HashSet Frequency Pattern in Java

 The HashMap/HashSet frequency pattern is one of the most important interview patterns because it converts repeated searching into constant-time lookup.
 It appears whenever a problem asks you to count occurrences, detect duplicates, find complements, or group items by a derived key.

 In interviews, this pattern often turns an obvious `O(n²)` solution into an `O(n)` or `O(n log n)` solution.
 More importantly, it helps you explain *why* your solution is efficient: we avoid re-scanning previously seen data by storing the right information as we iterate.